open-telemetry/opentelemetry.io/content/en/docs/languages/js/instrumentation.md

 ## Metrics

-[Spans](https://opentelemetry.io/docs/concepts/signals/traces/#spans) provide detailed information about your application, but produce data that is proportional to the load on the system.
-In contrast, [metrics](https://opentelemetry.io/docs/concepts/signals/metrics) combine individual measurements into aggregations, and produce data which is constant as a function of system load.
+[Metrics](/docs/concepts/signals/metrics) combine individual measurements into aggregations, and produce data which is constant as a function of system load.
 The aggregations lack details required to diagnose low level issues, but complement spans by helping to identify trends and providing application runtime telemetry.

 The metrics API defines a variety of instruments.
 Instruments record measurements, which are aggregated by the metrics SDK and eventually exported out of process.
 Instruments come in synchronous and asynchronous varieties.
 Synchronous instruments record measurements as they happen.
 Asynchronous instrument register a callback, which is invoked once per collection, and which records measurements at that point in time.

 OpenTelemetry JavaScript currently supports the following `Instrument`s:

-To start producing [metrics](/docs/concepts/signals/metrics), you'll need to have an initialized `MeterProvider` that lets you create a `Meter`. `Meter`s let you create `Instrument`s that you can use to create different kinds of metrics.

 - Counter, a synchronous instrument that supports non-negative increments
 - Asynchronous Counter, an asynchronous instrument which supports non-negative